Pylons/pylonshq/pylonshq/templates/pages/community/get-support.rst

   code.

-After exhausing these avenues, it's completely appropriate to ask a question on the Pylons-devel maillist or #pylons IRC channel.
+After exhausing these avenues, it's completely appropriate to ask a question on the Pylons-devel maillist or #pylons and #pyramid IRC channels.
 When you ask your question, please describe what you've learned from the efforts above, as it will help the developers focus on answering your question quickly.
 It also helps tremendously if you are able to provide a code or